VilteBaltra/genetic-architecture-of-brain-age-gap/5.ldsc-BAGHan/README.md

+### Scripts Overview

+1. `1.rg-other-traits-enigma.sh`
+- Munges GWAS summary statistics.
-The first script (*1.rg-other-traits-enigma.sh*) munges GWAS summary statistics and runs LDSC regression between BAG Han (ENIGMA) and 32 other traits.
-The second script (*2.extract_rg_to_table_enigma.sh*) extracts the relevant output for plotting supplementary table.
+- Runs LDSC regression between BAG Han (ENIGMA) and 32 other traits.

+2. `2.extract_rg_to_table_enigma.sh`
+- Extracts the relevant output from LDSC for plotting and supplementary tables.